Yaoki: Dymon

 Yaoki is developed by Dymon Co.
 Ltd., which is led by robot creator Shinichiro Nakajima.
-As an automobile engineer, Nakajima also worked on the development of Audi's four-wheel drive system “quattro”, which was said to be the best on the ground.
-Dymon was founded by him with the aim of developing the ultimate mobility.
+As an automobile engineer, Nakajima also worked on the development of Audi's four-wheel drive system “quattro”, a defining feature of Audi vehicles since the 1980s.
+Dymon was founded by him with the aim of developing mobile lunar robots and ground robots.

-Dymon means big gate in Japanese.
+Dymon is a stylized version of the Japanese word 大門 (daimon), meaning "big gate."

 Cooperation with the Artemis Program and SpaceBit

 Artemis Program

-As a forerunner in NASA’s lunar development project, the Artemis Program, Yaoki, with its light footwork, aims to contribute to the field of mobility systems.
+As a forerunner in NASA’s lunar development project, the Artemis Program, Yaoki aims to contribute to the field of mobility systems.

 SpaceBit

 During The 3rd International Moon Village Workshop & Symposium in Kyoto on December 5–8, 2019, Spacebit signed an agreement with Japanese-based space company Dymon on technical and mission collaboration within the next trip to Moon in July 2021.

 First, from the technical side, Spacebit and Dymon will cooperate on the Moon as their Lunar rovers Asagumo and Yaoki will communicate with the Earth via Astrobotic lander.
 Within this mission cooperation, Spacebit and Dymon rovers will take each other's photo on the Moon using their own cameras.

 Note that earlier in 2019, Spacebit and Dymon signed an agreement to deliver their first lunar rovers Asagumo and Yaoki on Astrobotic's upcoming Peregrine mission in 2021.
-Astrobotic's Peregrine lunar lander will be launched on a Vulcan Centaur rocket from Space Launch Complex-41 at Cape Canaveral Air Force Station in Florida.
+Intuitive Machine's Nova-C lunar lander will be launched on a Falcon 9 Block 5 rocket from Space Launch Complex-41 at Cape Canaveral Air Force Station in Florida.